JackySoft/marsview/README.md

 - **environment:** The platform supports three environments, STG, PRE, and PRD.
 The page can only be accessed on the user side after being published to the corresponding environment.
 - **rollback：** After the platform is released, the page supports one click rollback.
 - **Micro front-end integration:** If you are a traditional Vue project and want to use this platform, you can first build a page on the platform and publish it to the PRD environment, and finally integrate it through microservices.
-- The backend provides two versions, JAVA and Koa, with MySQL as the database.
+- The backend provides Node versions, with MySQL as the database.

 ## Local development 👨‍💻